What Is the Final Paycheck for a Terminated Employee?

 What happens when a company terminates you?

-Depending on why the employee is being let go, the company may offer a severance package with money or other benefits.
-The employer may require the employee to return any company property in their possession as well as get pay stubs from years ago.
+Depending on the reason, the company may offer a severance package with money or other benefits.
+The employer may also ask you to return company property and may need to get pay stubs from years ago for its records.

 What is California law for the final paycheck?